...

 Definition of an Employment Contract

-An employment contract is a consensual agreement governed by civil transactions law, requiring the exchange of offer and acceptance for its conclusion.
+An employment contract is a A consensual agreement, meaning a contract formed with the consent of both parties, which is regulated by the Civil Transactions Law, requiring the exchange of offer and acceptance for its conclusion.
 It does not require a specific formality.
 However, the legislator has dedicated a specific law for employment contracts—Federal Law No. 33 of 2021 on the Regulation of Labor Relations—which defines an employment contract as:

 “An agreement concluded between the employer and the worker, where the latter undertakes to work under the supervision and direction of the employer in return for remuneration, in accordance with the contract models specified by the executive regulations of this law.”